Scally-H/RedReactor/RR_WebMonitor/README.md

 ```
 This will start the service immediately, but also automatically again when booting.
 The status command will show it running.

-The RR_WebMonitor.service file defines that if the service terminates with an error it will be restarted again after <b>RestartSec</b> 5 seconds.
-You can change this file by editing <b>StartLimitBurst</b> which sets the number of restarts allowed within <b>StartLimitIntervalSec</b> seconds.
+You may need to edit the RR_WebMonitor.service file depending on your setup (e.g. if you are not logged in as user 'pi').
+It defines that if the service terminates with an error it will be restarted again after <b>RestartSec</b> 5 seconds.
+You can change the thresholds by editing <b>StartLimitBurst</b> which sets the number of restarts allowed within <b>StartLimitIntervalSec</b> seconds.
 If you decide to change these values after installing the service, do remember to copy the service file to /lib/.. again! (use 'restart' with the systemctl command)

 Note that the log file only contains the data sent to an active browser session.